 Day to day program

-Everyone should arrive at Xi'an Airport for the start of the tour.
-We meet all participants for a welcome dinner in the very comfortable hotel we selected.
+Everyone should arrive at Chengdu Airport for the start of the tour.
+You will be transfered to our hotel in Chengdu and meet all participants for a welcome dinner in the very comfortable hotel we selected.

-Today, we drive 4 hours or take high-speed train to the location where we will be photographing the Golden snub-nosed monkey.
-We will already have our first shooting session with them in the afternoon.
+Today, we take a high-speed train to the location where we will be photographing the Golden snub-nosed monkey.
 The climate is humid and quite cold in Spring and Winter, it’s rainy and cool in Summer and Autumn.

-We will spend two full days photographing the golden monkey.
+We will spend three full days photographing the golden monkey.
 There will be two sessions per day.
-Both in the morning and in the afternoon we will go and follow the monkeys, as they forage in the forest.
+Both in the morning and in the afternoon we will follow the monkeys, as they forage in the forest.
+It's the perfect time of year to have yearlings playing with one another, but also to photograph some new born babies.

 If you don't like baby golden snub-nosed monkeys, this is not the trip for you.